AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 - [[Lopali]] – The Serpent Ray, a Ferra-Water Natura hybrid controlled by Ximena Lathen
 - [[Kautiger]] – The Oedipwyrm, a multi-headed Ground Natura-Celia hybrid controlled by Jarma Konich
 - [[Qa'ura]] – The Amphiptere serpent with crystalline features controlled by Siela Qane

+Some scholars have theorized connections between the Ankelore in the Splint and the ancient Hidraal, suggesting the fissure might be a wound left from the primordial conflict that resulted in Hidraal's beheading.
+While the Highcourt officially dismisses such claims, the close guarding of the Splint and the obsessive monitoring of the Ankelore lend credence to the notion that the resource may have deeper significance than publicly acknowledged.

 A fourth entity, [[Hathakrik]], represents Hidraal's regrown body but resides in the separate realm of [[Dar]] rather than Toma.